chetanreddyv/BetterLlama/Approach.md

   {role: user, content: "Your question here"}
   {role: assistant, content: "<think> reasoning steps </think> final answer"}
   ```
+Including {role: system, content: "Generate a step by step reasoning for this question."} explicitly in your training data is crucial if you want the model to learn when to reason vs when to just answer.
 **b.
 Tokenization**

 - Use the same tokenizer as the model.